card not present transaction featured image

 How to Mitigate the Risk If You’re Accepting CNPs?

-While it’s not possible to entirely remove the risk of fraud, it can be mitigated in a couple of ways, so make sure to learn about all the best practices.
-Your first line of defense of your merchant’s account is full compliance with PCI standards.
+While it’s not possible to entirely remove the risk of credit card fraud, it can be mitigated in a couple of ways, so make sure to learn about all the best practices.
+Your first line of defense for your merchant’s account is full compliance with PCI standards.
 That is mostly guaranteed if you’re using reliable processing services.

 If your business partly or entirely depends on online sales, you have the possibility to make CNPs more secure, too.
 Make sure to ask for all the relevant data of the customer, such as his name, address, ZIP code, phone number, and e-mail.
 Require that the cardholder enter the CVV number, but also install an additional layer of security that 3-D Secure presents.
 That way, your prospective customer will have to enter a PIN code or a password on a page hosted by the bank that issued the card.